rstudio/connectapi/README.md

-# Connect API Utils - **WIP**
+# connectapi - **WIP**

 This package is an **experimental WIP**.
 The package is designed to provide an R client for the RStudio Connect API as well as helpful functions that utilize the client.
 The client is based off a similar client in the `rsconnnect` package, but is publicly exported to be easier to use, is extensible via an R6 class, and is separated from the `rsconnect` package for easier support and maintenance.

 ## Installation